 The BEST homemade french bread recipe made in just 90 minutes!
 So easy to make and comes out golden and crispy on the outside, while remaining soft and chewy on the inside.

 Homemade bread is one of my favorite things to make.
-It can seem a bit intimidating at first, but this easy french bread recipe is a great place to start.
-It has a quick rising time and takes only 90 minutes from start to finish.
-If you’re a beginner to bread baking, make sure to check out my 3 ingredient artisan bread and my 45-minute breadsticks.
-Both are so simple along with my favorite dinner rolls!
+It can seem a bit intimidating at first, but this easy French bread recipe is a great place to start.
+Like my Italian bread recipe, it has a quick rising time and takes about 90 minutes from start to finish.

 Easiest French Bread Recipe